-Analysts expect a growth of 2.5% in Johnson & Johnson’s (JNJ) 4Q16 revenues to ~$18.3 billion, following an increase in sales of its blockbuster drugs including Remicade, Stelara, Olysio, and Zytiga among others, which will be more than offset by the negative impact of foreign exchange.
+Analysts expect a rise of 2.6% in Johnson & Johnson’s (JNJ) 2Q17 revenue to ~$19.0 billion.
+This growth is expected to be driven by the strong performances of some of JNJ’s key products, including Xarelto, Zytiga, Remicade, Stelara, and Olysio, and it’s expected to be partially offset by the negative impact of foreign exchange.

-The above chart shows actual revenues and analysts’ estimates for Johnson & Johnson since 4Q14.
-There are various factors supporting expectations for future revenues, which we’ll discuss in the next part of this series.
+The chart above shows Johnson & Johnson’s actual revenues over the last few quarters and analysts’ estimates for 2Q17.
+There are various factors supporting analysts’ expectations for JNJ’s future revenue, which we’ll discuss later in this series.

-Johnson & Johnson’s business is divided into three business segments:
+Johnson & Johnson’s business is divided into three segments:

 - Medical Devices and Diagnostics

 The Pharmaceuticals segment contributes ~47% of JNJ’s total revenue.
 The segment is expected to report operational growth in 2Q17, considering its strong portfolio of oncology and immunology products.
 However, the expected lower sales of hepatitis C products and Invega are expected to partially offset the segment’s growth during 2Q17.

 The Medical Devices segment contributes ~35% of JNJ’s total revenue.
 The segment is expected to report operational growth in 2Q17, driven by the strong performances of its advanced surgery, orthopedics, cardiovascular, and vision care franchises, partially offset by the lower sales of its diabetes care products.